choria-io/website/docs/content/concepts/terminology/_index.md

 A log kept by the RPC framework of all actions performed on a server

+## Autonomous Agent

+[Autonomous Agent](../../autoagents) are Finite State Machines that are hosted by Choria on your managed nodes, they run continuously and can react to changes on your fleet or manage external devices such as HVAC, Lights or more.

 ## Authentication

 The process of securely identifying a user using PKI